${\sL}$-resolvents and pseudo-spectral functions of symmetric linear relations in Hilbert spaces: -resolvents

 \section{${\sL}$-resolvents}

-Here we introduce the ${\sL}$-resolvents of a symmetric linear relation $A$ in a Hilbert space $(\sH,[ \cdot,\cdot]_{\sH})$ and present their description via the so-called ${\sL}$-resolvent matrix.
+Here we recall the notion of the ${\sL}$-resolvent of a symmetric linear relation $A$ in a Hilbert space $\sH$ and present their description via the so-called ${\sL}$-resolvent matrix.
 In the case of a Hilbert space symmetric operator $A$ with $n_\pm(A)=1$ these notions were originally introduced by M.G.
 Kre\u{\i}n~\cite{Kr44}.